-On June 1, 2016, EXEL Industries entered into a liquidity agreement with Gilbert Dupont for the purpose of facilitating the market for the share.
-At September 30, 2021, Gilbert Dupont sold and purchased a certain number of its own shares for the purpose of ensuring the liquidity and an orderly market for its shares:
+As of this date, a new liquidity contract entered into with ODDO BHF came into force.
+At September 30, 2022, ODDO BHF sold and purchased a certain number of its own shares for the purpose of ensuring the liquidity and an orderly market for its shares:

-Number of shares on 09/30/2020 2,690 Number of shares repurchased in the fiscal year ended 09/30/2021 19,466 The shares were purchased at an average price of €66.93 Number of shares sold in the fiscal year ended 09/30/2021 20,333 The shares were sold at an average price of €64.80 Number of treasury shares held at 09/30/2021 1,823
+Number of treasury shares held at 09/30/2021 1,823 Number of shares repurchased in the fiscal year ended 09/30/2022 21,147 The shares were purchased at an average price of €59.81 Number of shares sold in the fiscal year ended 09/30/2022 17,507 The shares were sold at an average price of €62.34 Number of treasury shares held at 09/30/2022 5,463

-Description of the share repurchase program submitted for approval by the Annual General Meeting of February 8, 2022
+Description of the share repurchase program submitted for approval by the Annual General Meeting of February 7, 2023

-The Annual General Meeting of February 8, 2022 is requested in resolution 17 to approve the implementation of a new share repurchase program in accordance with the provisions of Articles L22-10-62 et seq. of the French Commercial Code, Title IV of Book II of the French Financial Markets Authority (AMF) General Regulation, European Regulation No. 596/2014 of the European Parliament and Commission on market abuse and Delegated Regulation 2016/1052 of the Commission of March 8, 2016 on the conditions applicable to repurchase programs and stabilization measures.
+The Annual General Meeting of February 7, 2023 is requested in resolution 18 to approve the implementation of a new share repurchase program in accordance with the provisions of Articles L22-10-62 et seq. of the French Commercial Code, Title IV of Book II of the French Financial Markets Authority's (AMF) General Regulations, European Regulation No. 596/2014 of the European Parliament and Commission on market abuse and Delegated Regulation 2016/1052 of the Commission of March 8, 2016 on the conditions applicable to repurchase programs and stabilization measures.